Identity-based security

-Identity-based security is a type of security that focuses on access to digital information or services based on the authenticated identity of an individual.
-It ensures that the users of these digital services are entitled to what they receive.
+Identity-based security is a type of security that focuses on access to digital information or services based on the authenticated identity of an entity.
+It ensures that the users and services of these digital resources are entitled to what they receive.
 The most common form of identity-based security involves the login of an account with a username and password.
 However, recent technology has evolved into fingerprinting or facial recognition.

 While most forms of identity-based security are secure and reliable, none of them are perfect and each contains its own flaws and issues.

 History

 The earliest forms of Identity-based security was introduced in the 1960s by computer scientist Fernando Corbató.
 During this time, Corbató invented computer passwords to prevent users from going through other people's files, a problem evident in his Compatible Time-Sharing System (C.T.S.S.), which allowed multiple users access to a computer concurrently.
 Fingerprinting however, although not digital when first introduced, dates back even further to the 2nd and 3rd century, with King Hammurabi sealing contracts through his fingerprints in ancient Babylon.
 Evidence of fingerprinting was also discovered in ancient China as a method of identification in official courts and documents.
 It was then introduced in the U.S. during the early 20th century through prison systems as a method of identification.
 On the other hand, facial recognition was developed in the 1960s, funded by American intelligence agencies and the military.